 Hungary lawmakers debate bill seen meant to intimidate NGOs

-Gabor Harangozo of the oppositional Hungarian Socialist Party MSZP participates in the general debate of deputies regarding the proposed legislation on the transparency of foreign-funded NGOs during the plenary session of the parliament in Budapest, Hungary, Wednesday, April 19, 2017.
-Istvan Szavay of the oppositional right-wing party Jobbik participates in the general debate of deputies regarding the proposed legislation on the transparency of foreign-funded NGOs during the plenary session of the parliament in Budapest, Hungary, Wednesday, April 19, 2017.
+Co-chairman and parliamentary faction leader of LMP green-liberal party, Bernadett Szel, speaks during the general debate regarding the proposed legislation on the transparency of foreign-funded NGOs at the parliament in Budapest, Hungary, Wednesday, April 19, 2017.

 Discussions